agf-kuup/python_work/README.md

 # python_work
- Python script to run programs and open tabs in the moment is ran.
+ Python script to run programs and open tabs in the moment the script is executed.

 # How it works